Navigating Legal Issues

 Thanks to the generosity of Gibsons lawyer Alison Sawyer, the Resource Centre is once again able to host free half hour legal consultations.
 Although this is a free service, YOU MUST MAKE AN APPOINTMENT THROUGH THE RESOURCE CENTRE.
 (See details below.)
 To get more information or make an appointment, please call Program Coordinator, Alick Troup at 604.989.4945 or email him using the form at the bottom of this page.

 Clinics will be held from 1:30 to 3:30 pm at the Gibsons & District Public Library.
-The Spring 2017 dates are:
+The Fall 2017 dates are:

 To Book a Legal Consultation